 Course evaluation and analysis of doctoral courses

-All doctoral courses at KI are evaluated electronically once they are completed.
-Starting from spring semester 2016 all course evaluations will be performed by the Evaluation Unit at LIME, at the request of the Board of Doctoral Education.
+All doctoral courses at KI are evaluated electronically by the Evaluation Unit at LIME, at the request of the Course and Programme Committee.

 Online evaluations for doctoral courses

-Starting spring semester 2016 KI Survey replaces Websurey as the system tool for course evaluations.
-At the same time the Evaluation Unit at the department of LIME has been given the assignment to carry out the course evaluations (sending out the questionnaires and compiling the answers), instead of each course organizer/doctoral programme/research school doing so.
-The assignment requires cooperation with course organizers that provide the Evaluation Unit with current participant lists (see further instructions below).
+All doctoral courses at KI are evaluated electronically once they are completed with an established set of questions in KI Survey.
+The Evaluation Unit at the department of LIME has been given the assignment to carry out the course evaluations (sending out the questionnaires and compiling the answers).
+The assignment requires cooperation with course organisers that provide the Evaluation Unit with current participant lists (see further instructions below).

-The Evaluation Unit’s assignment also includes to be able to assist with consultations regarding possible additional questions, to compile reports in PDF (full version including questions with open answers and a short version that is used for direct feedback to participants as well as in the course catalogue next time the course is to be given) to course organizers and central administrative officers, as well as perform annual “satisfaction index” based on some survey questions, in order to follow the development of the courses over time.
+The Evaluation Unit’s assignment also includes to be able to assist with consultations regarding possible additional questions, to compile evaluation reports (full version including questions with open answers and a short version that is used for direct feedback to participants as well as in the course catalogue next time the course is to be given) to course organisers and central administrative officers, as well as producing a summarising yearly report of course evaluations, in order to follow the development of the courses over time.
+(See below under documents, only in Swedish).

-The course evaluation questions consist of 18 questions since 2017 (instead of the 20 being used during 2016).
+The course evaluation consists of 18 questions.
 Please see course evaluation questions for questions and response options.
 In addition to these, the course provider, in consultation with the Evaluation Unit, can add own questions when needed (after the last question in the template).

-When contacting the Evaluation Unit regarding your course, send an email to email@example.com and indicate FUS-CE and course number in the subject line, for example: “FUS-CE 1234”.
+When contacting the Evaluation Unit regarding your course, send an email to email@example.com with the course number and semester in the subject line (e.g. "1234 VT19), where VT stands for spring semester and HT for autumn semester.

 If you want to add your own course-specific questions to the survey, those have to be sent to the Evaluation Unit no later than two weeks (14 days) before the course end date.
 Also send response options/response scale.
 If possible, adjust the questions to the response scale that is used for the mandatory questions: to a very small extent, to a small extent, to some extent, to a large extent, to a very large extent.